richieredmond87/buddyDiveCentre/README.md

 ## UX
 ### Project Goals
-The primary goal of this website is for people to book scuba dives and snorkel trips but also buy recreational equiptment .
+The primary goal of this website is for people to book scuba dives and snorkel trips but also buy recreational equipment .
 ### User Goals
 * Book a Scuba Dive.
 * Book a Snorkel.
-* Buy a range of recreational equiptment.
+* Buy a range of recreational equipment.
 * Have an profile with the company a view previous orders.
 *
 ### Wireframes